-At the start of the Industrial Revolution there was no legislation about working conditions in mills, factories or or the industrial plants.
+At the start of the Industrial Revolution there was little legislation about working conditions in mills, factories or or the industrial plants.
 As factories spread rapidly the owners of mills, mines and other forms of industry needed large numbers of workers.
 They didn’t want to have to pay them a high wage.
 Children were the ideal employees.
 They were cheap, weren’t big enough or educated enough to argue or complain and were small enough to fit between tight fitting machinery.
 Children soon ended up working in all types of industry.

 You may wonder why these children were not at school.
 This is simply because education in the early 19th century was not compulsory.
 Many schools were expensive to send a child to, so working class families couldn’t afford to send children there.
 Parents were quite willing to let children work in mills and factories as it provided the family with a higher income.
 One consequence of this was a high birth rate.

 Nowadays lots of children have Saturday jobs or part time work after school.
 These jobs are carefully controlled and the government has made laws saying how long children can work for.
 It regulates the types of job they can and cannot do and what the minimum age for working is.
 Consider the evidence below to see how modern conditions compare with the working conditions of the early 19th century.

 There was no restriction on the age of workers, nor on the number of hours that they could work.
 This led to children as young as 8 or 9 being required to work 12 or more hours a day.

 The records of the Felling Colliery disaster show that many of the victims of the explosion were children.
 Look at the chart below:

 * Several children are recorded simply as being ‘a boy’.
 These children are not accounted for on the above table.
 The chart does not account for all types of employee at the colliery.